Challenger Society Travel Awards

 If you have been awarded a Travel Award, congratulations!
 As part of the award it is manadtory to fill in a report of your travel prior to recieving the funds.
 A template of the report can be found here and must be used.
 Please fill this in and email as a word document to Dr Sophie-Berenice Wilmes (s.wilmes@bangor.ac.uk) with one attached photo.
 If you have a twitter account please help raise the profile of the Society and our support of students by tweeting during your travels and tagging @challegersoc.

-EDI statement: The Challenger Society is working towards being a fully equitable and inclusive organisation (see EDI statement here).
-The Society encourages you to consider nominating individuals from underrepresented and/or diverse backgrounds.
+The Challenger Society is working towards being a fully equitable and inclusive organisation (see EDI statement here).

 Latest News